crapp/qaccordion/README.md

 If you find a Bug or have a feature request head over to github and open a new [issue](https://github.com/crapp/qaccordion/issues).

 ## ToDo ##
+* Drag and Drop support.
+The API already supports moving Content Panes but only programmatically.
 * Maybe much, maybe nothing.
 So far it covers all my use cases ;)

 ## FAQ ##